Scharnvirk/webliero_mods/ReRevisited/README.md

 Other changes:

 * RIFLE - with growing power of other weapons, its kickback has been returned to original value.
+* WINCHESTER - reduced ammo to 4 and increased delay between shots, but now deals 20 damage.
+This change is an experiment towards "intermediate" weapons between mainline weapons like rifle and finishers like chaingun.
+As an intermediate weapon, winchester deals close to 3 times the damage or rifle per clip, but cannot kill in one clip.
+If the player can land 5 shots out of 8 provided by winchester in 2 clips, he will deliver the kill much faster than a RIFLE user.
+* FLAK CANNON - increased damage of direct shot slightly, to put it more in line of general damage output of similar weapons.
 * CRACKFIELD - removed; does generally not fit the mod
 * ZIMM - reduced its lasting time to 2 seconds to reduce map clutter
+* MISSILE - reverted its AOE effect to original ProMode value.
+MISSILE is strong enough on its own and does not require additional buff.
+Visually it still has nice boom and smoke, but damage dealt by aoe is very miniscule, up to about 10 damage in short range.

 ### 1.1.0